-Louise Montoya, MA, LPC, ACS, CSC, is a licensed professional counselor and nationally certified counselor and sign language interpreter.
+Louise Montoya, MA, LPC, CSC, is a licensed professional counselor and nationally certified counselor and sign language interpreter.
 She has more than 30 years professional and a lifetime of personal experience with deafness and hearing differences.
 Louise works with children and families affected by deafness or hearing loss.

 Education and Training